jose-a-dlc05/profeedback-frontend/README.md

 - **User story:** I can delete a feedback post
 - **User story:** I can see all the feedback
 - **User story:** I can click on a feedback title which will lead me to the details page
+- **User story:** I can filter the feedback by category through clicking on the button in the tile

 ## If I had more time I would change this